bit101/quicksettings/README.md

 QuickSettings is fully require.js compatible.
 So add the script to your HTML or use require to import it.

 You’ll also need to load a style sheet.
 There are two ways to do this.
-The simple way it to call:
+The simple way is to call:

     QuickSettings.loadStyleSheet();